-Companies can increase their competitiveness in a variety of ways by dedicating time and resources to the protection of their Intellectual Property (IP).
+Companies can increase their competitiveness in a variety of ways by dedicating time and resources to the importance of their Intellectual Property (IP) protection.

-IP assets are a source of value for companies and as such they should be managed as part of a business strategy.
-For instance, it can help to propel a company to a leading role in its business field.
+IP assets are a source of value for companies and also reasons why they should be managed as part of a business strategy.
+For instance, it can help to promote a company to a leading role in its business/trade field.

 - IP as a way to dissuade infringers

 Many infringers and counterfeiters will seek to quickly establish how serious their potential victims are in protecting their rights.
 By enforcing its rights in a persistent and relentless manner, a company increases its chances that a putative competitor, infringer or counterfeiter will decide to look for an easier target elsewhere.

 In many situations the possession of IP rights and the threat of court action may be sufficient to deter infringers, or even place a company in a competitively advantageous position.

 - IP as an asset with a high potential value